Hi,

 Focusing on the breath,

-The rise or fall of the belly sensations,
+The rise or fall of the belly,

-And giving yourself permission to shift around,
+And giving yourself permission to shift around.

-And slowly turning the head back to center,
+And slowly turning the head.

 And bringing the legs also into center with the bolster between them.